Research & Collections

 Come See the Latest Discoveries in the Presidential Detective Story

 In 1852, according to a contemporary account published in the Fredericksburg News, the Madison plantation records and private documents were burned.

 During the years following the sale of Montpelier in 1844, John Payne Todd—only son of Dolley Madison from her first marriage—collected the vast majority of the Madison documents, squirreling them away in his perpetually half-finished home of Toddsberth.
 Upon his passing in 1852, the surviving nephews and nieces, concerned about the lifestyle that John Payne Todd had led and the impact that might have on the memory and legacy of James and Dolley Madison, destroyed most of these records.
 Thus, while the political career of James Madison and Dolley's role as first First Lady are frequently commented on, we know very little about their day-to-day lives.

-The Research and Curatorial departments work hand-in-hand to reveal the forgotten history of Montpelier.
+The Curatorial Department includes professional research staff seeking to reveal the forgotten history of Montpelier.
 Their documentary research has revealed much about the community of individuals at Montpelier and how it changed over time--from the original home of Mount Pleasant to the retirement home of Montpelier, and beyond to the duPonts.
 They are also responsible for tracing the Madison objects that were dispersed with the sale of the property and returning them to Montpelier—a laborious process that will ultimately allow visitors to visualize the daily life of the Madisons.